Climate change will have many effects on agriculture which will be felt around the world.

 The impact of climate change on agricultural production will directly impact all four dimensions of food security:

-With so much at stake, adaptation of agricultural practices to the changing climate is the need of the hour.
+With so much at stake, an adaptation of agricultural practices to the changing climate is the need of the hour.
 This Adaptation will require a no. of steps such as “cost-effective investments in water infrastructure, emergency preparation for and response to extreme weather events, development of resilient crop varieties that tolerate temperature and precipitation stresses, and new or improved land use and management practices.”
 (Source).

 A research article published on the topic “impact of climate change on agriculture” has pointed out multiple sustainable solutions for agriculture in the future, such as: